cksajil/rainfall_monitor/rain_gauge_setup.md

 ```bash
 lsusb
 ```
-This will list out all the USB devices connected to Raspberry Pi including the microphone.
-Make sure the microphone is getting detected by unplugging it first, run this command and then run it after plugging the USB microphone.
-The microphone or soundcard name should appear in the list as an additional entry.
+This will list out all the USB devices connected to Raspberry Pi.
+To make sure that microphone is getting detected run the above command without connecting microphone and see the output.
+Repeat the same after connecting the microphone.
+Now the microphone or soundcard name should appear in the list as an additional entry.

 7. Check if $arecord$ command lists the input devices
 ```bash